 Finally, when the company provides the bond to the public, the company will tend to receive the financing cash.
 Regardless, while the company shows interest in paid bondholders, then the company is lowering its cash.

 What is Cash Flow Statement Format?

-A company’s cash flow can be presented in 2 formats:
+Your business cash flow can be submitted in 2 formats:

-- Starts from net income in the income statement and adjustments made for accounts receivable, payable & depreciation, etc. that calculates cash flow from the operating activities
+- Begins from net income in the income statement and modifications made for accounts receivable, payable & depreciation, etc., that estimate the cash flow from the operating activities.

 - Most commonly preferred and used by businesses